-- Pre-High School units: Courses taken prior to high school will be accepted for admission provided the course earns Carnegie credit and the content is the same as the high school course. - Substitutions: Advanced Placement (AP) and International Baccalaureate (IB) courses can be substituted for each requirement in the College Preparatory Curriculum. - Course Acceptance: A course may not be used to satisfy more than one (1) requirement. - The Required and Recommended College Preparatory Curricula (CPC) are approved by the IHL Board of Trustees.
+- Pre-High School units: Courses taken prior to high school will be accepted for admission provided the course earns Carnegie credit and the content is the same as the high school course. - Substitutions: Advanced Placement (AP), International Baccalaureate (IB), Academic or Career and Technical Dual Credit (DC), and Advanced International Certificate of Education (AICE) courses may be substituted for each requirement in the College Preparatory Curriculum - Course Acceptance: A course may not be used to satisfy more than one (1) requirement.
+The Required and Recommended College Preparatory Curricula (CPC) are approved by the IHL Board of Trustees.
 The Mississippi Department of Education maintains the MDE Secondary Course Manual with CPC Classifications.